People tend to wait until their exit interview to reveal what they really think and why they’re leaving their company for somewhere new.

 • Action Planning Follow-Up Pulse (run in conjunction with the annual Engagement survey): A pulse to monitor the action plans set after your annual engagement survey with structured, regular feedback to help you measure progress and make changes to your plans, should you need to.

 In addition to the above, some organizations choose to track whether their company values are truly being “lived” in the organization (sometimes forming part of a broader culture initiative), or check in on employee sentiment more regularly through an organizational change program.
+Once a need for pulse surveys has been identified, they can be a valuable tool to bring the voice of employees into business decisions more regularly which will enhance the overall employee experience.

 What Questions Should Be Included in a Pulse Survey?